 Let's say we wanted to turn this spreadsheet of unsorted data into a restaurant menu.
 What sort of organization does a restaurant menu typically have?
 In most cases, the dishes are grouped by course.
 Appetizers usually come first, followed by main courses, sides, and desserts.
 To group by course, however, we must first sort by course so we know what order the courses go in and which dishes belong to each one.

 Let's sort by putting the courses in ascending order.
-To do this, we'll have to access the Sorts menu, located in the Report Options dropdown menu.
+To do this, we'll have to access the Sorts menu, located in the Settings dropdown menu.

 Upon running the report, you'll notice that the courses are sorted in ascending alphabetical order, but they're not in the correct order for a menu.
 The letter "D" may come before "E", but that doesn't mean desserts should come before entrees on the menu.

 Let's fix this by sorting on Course Number instead.
 This way, we can be sure that the courses will appear in the correct order.
-To do this, we will navigate back to the Sorts menu, click the red X to remove our sort on Course and then add Course Number to the Sorts By pane instead.
+To do this, we will navigate back to the Sorts menu, click the Delete icon to remove our sort on Course and then add Course Number to the Sorts By pane instead.
 Once again, let's be sure that the column is set to sort in ascending order.
-After clicking 'OK' and running the report, we can confirm that that the courses now appear in the correct order.
+After clicking Okay and running the report, we can confirm that that the courses now appear in the correct order.
 Now we can begin to group!

 2. What is Grouping?